Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 On the flipside, choosing a poor hosting package for your website is like building your house on a swamp.
 Doing this can cause all sorts of problems for website owners.
 If you’re concerned about your site getting hacked or going down often, or you want to give your visitors a site that works well and loads fast no matter where in the world they are, then your hosting is a key consideration.

-These are the top things to think about when choosing a hosting company.
+Read on for my top things to think about when choosing a hosting company.

 Speedy web hosting

 Generally, the first thing you want from web hosting is that it will make your website load fast.
-As regular readers of this blog will know, page speed is very important for keeping your customers and search engines happy.

 Decent hosting companies employ all sorts of fancy file caching and compression techniques under the hood to make your website load in a flash.